• Home

 Location: 1800 Lakeside Ave., Richmond, Va., off I-95 near I-64 and I-295.

 Overview: 50 acres of gardens on land once owned by Patrick Henry.
 Maj.
 Lewis Ginter, who made his fortune in cigarettes, bought the property in 1884, and his niece, Grace Arents, built a convalescent home for kids there and added gardens.
 She willed it to the city of Richmond for use as a botanical garden.
-Gardens didn’t actually start developing until 1984, so this is a fairly young, up-and-coming public garden.
+Gardens didn’t actually start developing until 1984, so this is a fairly young, still-getting-better public garden.

 Highlights: Best visitor center anywhere – a spacious Colonial mansion-style brick building with a café, large gift shop and meeting room.
 More than a dozen theme gardens (Healing Garden, Rose Garden, Sunken Garden, Asian Valley, etc.) along with beautiful conservatory patterned after Longwood, a butterfly house, a tea house and Children’s Garden with lots of water and a big treehouse.